hsteude/dotfiles/README.md

 # dotfiles, dotfiles, dotfiles

 Mostly for python development and some tex stuff.
-I use zsh as shell and nvim as text editor.
+I use zsh as shell and nneovim as text editor.

 ## Installation

-The steps below should work on a fresh debian like system
+The steps below should work on a fresh debian like system.
+However, it's still a little bumpy here and there.
+So be patient :)

-Lets go:
+Lets go and update all debian packages:
 ```shell
 sudo apt update
 sudo apt upgrade